atulvarshneya/quantum-computing/qucircuit/README.md

 The state-vector array can be accessed through the .value field of the object The returned object also supports a method StateVector.verbose(boolean), which affects the string conversion such that it includes all states even those with an amplitude of 0.
-Svec.verbose(boolean) returns the same state-vector object This class is defined in BackendAPI.py
+Svec.verbose(boolean) returns the same state-vector object This class is available in qckt.backend.